 There’s not one.

-Well, this was a boring article.
+Well, that was a boring post.

 It doesn’t matter.